LLM/PGDip Bar Training Course

 All prospective barristers must be able to demonstrate that their English language ability is at least equivalent to:

-- 7.5 in the IELTS academic test
+- 7.5 in the IELTS academic test (all sections)

-- UWE English language test, please contact BPTCAdmissions@uwe.ac.uk for further information
+- UWE English language test, please contact BTCadmissions@uwe.ac.uk for further information.

 All applicants should have an effective command of the language and be able to use it appropriately, accurately and fluently so as to handle complex and detailed argumentation.